OpenShot/openshot-qt/doc/quick_tutorial.rst

 -------------
 You should now have a basic understanding of how OpenShot works.
 Importing, Arranging, Previewing, and Exporting.
 Hopefully this tutorial took less than 5 minutes for you to complete.
 Please read the rest of this guide for a more detailed understanding of OpenShot, and it's advanced features.
 If you have any questions after reading the rest of this User Guide, join our `Reddit Community <https://www.redit.com/OpenShot>`_ and ask others for help with your issue.
 If you still have an issued after joining our Reddit Community and believe that you have a bug in OpenShot, check out our `GitHub Repository <https://www.github.com/OpenShot>`_ and see if your issue is resolved or a patch is in progress.
 Enjoy!

+.. _gs-definitions_ref:

 Definitions
 ------------
-.. _def-clip_ref:
 Clip:
    Each media file you add to the OpenShot timeline is called a clip.
-.. _def-project_ref:
 Project:
    All of the files, transitions, effects and animations that you make or use within OpenShot.
-.. _def-profile_ref:
  Profile:
    A profile is a collection of common video settings (size, frame rate, aspect ratio, etc…).
-.. _def-animation_ref:
 Animation:
    The technique of making inanimate objects or drawings appear to move in motion pictures or computer graphics.
-.. _def-transition_ref:
 Transition:
    A transition is used to gradually fade (or wipe) between two clips.